jufercar/jufercar/docs/about.md

 ## What Drives Me

-With strong **problem-solving skills**, **resilience**, and a commitment to scientific excellence, I thrive in multidisciplinary environments and collaborative projects.
+With strong **problem-solving skills**, **resilience**, and a **commitment** to scientific excellence, I thrive in multidisciplinary environments and collaborative projects.
 I am proficient in multiple programming languages and bioinformatics tools, and I continuously seek innovative approaches to tackle complex biological challenges.

 ### Core Values

-- 🎯 **Scientific Rigor**: Commitment to high-quality, reproducible research
+- 🎯 **Scientific Rigor**: Commitment to high-quality, reproducible research.
-- 🤝 **Collaboration**: Believing in the power of interdisciplinary teamwork
+- 🤝 **Collaboration**: Believing in the power of interdisciplinary teamwork.
-- 📚 **Continuous Learning**: Always exploring new technologies and methodologies
+- 📚 **Continuous Learning**: Always exploring new technologies and methodologies.
-- 💡 **Innovation**: Applying creative solutions to complex biological problems
+- 💡 **Innovation**: Applying creative solutions to complex biological problems.
-- 🌱 **Mentorship**: Helping the next generation of scientists grow

 ---